chrisallenlane/watchtower/README.md

 Also, note that it's possible to specify which config file to use when executing `Watchtower` via the `--config-file` option.
-This is useful when you're working on several projects at once: rather than having to repeatedly change config values, you may simply create alternate config files (`config-project-one.rb`, etc), and then specify which to use upon execution.
+This is useful when you're working on several projects at once: rather than having to repeatedly change values within the config file, you may simply create alternate config files (`config-project-one.rb`, etc), and then specify which to use upon execution.

 Signature Specification